-Pipe spool drawings, sometimes referred to as piping isometrics, provide a 3 dimension view of a piping run to allow shop personnel to fit and weld the piping run together.
+Pipe spool drawings, sometimes referred to as piping isometrics, are shop drawings that provide a 3 dimension view of a piping run to allow shop personnel to fit and weld piping runs.
 Each piping run receives its own pipe spool drawing.
-In this article, you will learn about the process of generating a pipe spool drawing, how to read a pipe spool drawing, and understand its use in a fabrication environment.
+In this article, you will learn about the process of generating a pipe spool drawing, how to read a pipe spool drawing and understand its use in a fabrication environment.

 Generating a Pipe Spool Drawing